Split or Dubrovnik: Which Croatian City to Visit?

 Now that we’ve discussed more mundane topics such as affordability and accessibility, it’s time to talk about all of the things there are to do in Split to help you make your choice between Split vs Dubrovnik.

 As Croatia’s second-largest city, Split is blessed with a lot of great and interesting things to do, however, you also can see a good portion of the city itself in just a couple of days.
-Despite its relatively small size, however, there are lots of great things to do in Split and the city’s size make it an attractive option for those looking for an active holiday filled with numerous activities.

-Though it’s located on the coast, there aren’t a lot of sandy beaches in Split (or, really, in much of Croatia at all), but there are plenty of pebble and rock beaches to enjoy that you can spend some time soaking up the sun and swimming in the Adriatic.
+Though it’s located on the Croatian coast, there aren’t a lot of sandy beaches in Split (or, really, in much of Croatia at all), but there are plenty of pebble and rock beaches to enjoy that you can spend some time soaking up the sun and swimming in the Adriatic.
 The best beaches in Split include Jezinac, Bacvice and Kasjuni.

 For those who also want to party into the wee hours of the morning, you will find more nightlife options available in Split than in Dubrovnik – and at more affordable prices.
 This is mainly just to do with the fact that Split is a larger city with more options.